168th Rifle Division: Krasnoye Selo-Ropsha Offensive

 The next objective, apart from mopping up the encircled German forces, was to advance in the direction of Luga.
 This would involve 42nd Army capturing Krasnogvardeisk and 2nd Shock protecting its right flank.
 By January 24 the Army was advancing along the KrasnogvardeiskKingisepp railroad, but only made modest gains against stiffening resistance.
 Govorov now regrouped his forces.
 Among other moves the 108th Corps was made part of 42nd Army.
 During the next two days the 108th and 122nd Corps jointly captured Elizavetino.
-Unbeknown to Hitler, the chief of staff of Army Group North began the overdue withdrawal to begin overnight on January 27/28.
+Unbeknown to Hitler, the chief of staff of Army Group North ordered the overdue withdrawal to begin overnight on January 27/28.
 At about this time the 168th was transferred to 123rd Rifle Corps, still in 42nd Army.

 Taking advantage of the withdrawal the 123rd and 117th Rifle Corps forced a German grouping back toward Krasnogvardeisk against weakening resistance.
 Over the next few days 42nd Army took an important German supply base at Volosovo, and after an advance of 50km reached the Luga River on January 30.
 It was only now that Hitler authorized the withdrawal to the defense line based on this river.
 The next objective of 2nd Shock and 42nd Armies was the city of Narva, which formed the northern linchpin of the Panther line.
 42nd Army crossed the frozen river on January 31 and began a pursuit of the L Army Corps south and southwestward along the KingiseppNarva and SiverskiiLuga roads.
 Against minimal resistance the Army, which had organized forward detachments, was covering 15km-20km per day.
 On February 4 the 86th Rifle Division of 123rd Corps liberated Lyady on the Plyussa River while the Corps' 46th Rifle Division wiped out an encircled garrison at Sara-Gora.
 The Army now took a two day halt to bring up artillery and supplies.